VIPQualityPost/knittingmotor/docs/content/operation_manual.md

 # Open Knitting Motor Project - Operation manual

+## 0. TL;DR

+You like videos more?
+See every menu function of the control box described in detail in this video:<br> [Open Knitting Motor Control box in detail](https://www.youtube.com/watch?v=B765agb7pRA)

+But you should definitely come back and read about how to operate the whole system on a daily basis.

 ## 1. System startup

 After powering on the control box, you will have to reset (aka homing) the knitting carriage once by pressing the `SELECT` button.